 Next, is it late in the season?
 You shouldn’t harvest it heavily if it’s no more than six weeks before the first expected frost.
 Instead, you can pinch off a few leaves as needed.

 If your mint still has time, you should determine its age.

-Remember that this is a flexible activity, so even if you do make a few mistakes here and there, your mint would probably still be able to survive.
+Remember that this is a flexible activity.
+So, even if you do make a few mistakes here and there, your mint would likely still be able to survive.

-Important Tips You Should Keep in Mind:
+Important Tips You Should Keep in Mind

 Doing this also makes it easier for the plant to produce new growth.

 - Never use your hands to harvest your mint.
 Always use high-quality shears.
-If your scissors aren’t as sharp as they should be, they might create unwanted tears that will invite infections to devour the plant from the inside.
+If your scissors aren’t as sharp as they should be, they might create unwanted tears.
+That will invite infections to devour the plant from the inside.

-- Don’t rinse your mint after you harvest it because mold will probably spread over the leaves.
+- Don’t rinse your mint after you harvest it because mold will likely spread over the leaves.
 Instead, rinse the plant a day before harvesting so that it would have some time to dry off.